narumij/swift-ac-collections/Documentation/RedBlackTreeMultiMap.md

 ## Overview

-`RedBlackTreeMultiMap` is a collection that can associate multiple values with a single key, while always maintaining all elements in ascending key order.
+`RedBlackTreeMultiMap` is a collection that can associate multiple values with a single key, while maintaining all elements in ascending key order.

 Conceptually, it can store elements such as: